MicroLua/MicroLua/README.md

   interpreter, and aims to provide a full embedded development environment, including a shell and an editor.
 It exposes a limited subset of Pico-specific functionality.

-  MicroLua uses an unpatched Lua interpreter at the latest stable version, and aims to expose most of the functionality provided by the Pico SDK through a thin binding layer.
+  MicroLua uses an unpatched Lua interpreter at the latest version, and aims to expose most of the functionality provided by the Pico SDK through a thin binding layer.

 ### What's the relationship with MicroLua DS?